 Start (and end) on time.
 More than ever, timeliness is expected and appreciated by clients.
 If your class is scheduled for 5 PM, start at 5 PM.
 If your class is promoted as 30 minutes, keep it to that length.

 Don't worry about modeling the entire class.
 If you don't have a model client with you, it's important to strike a balance between showing proper form and giving good verbal cues—just like it is in the studio or gym.
-If you're using a streaming platform that allows you to see your students, you can take time to see their form and give words of support and encouragement.
+If you're using a streaming platform that allows you to see your students, take time to correct their form and give words of support and encouragement.

-Prioritise client safety.
+Prioritize client safety.
 Just as you would in an in-person class, educate clients on the muscle groups they're using and show ample modifications and progressions.
 Remind clients to stop and alert you within the stream’s comments or your messages immediately if something doesn't feel right or is painful.
 Creating a welcoming, online atmosphere means encouraging clients to listen to their bodies and make adjustments as needed.

 Lead a proper cooldown.
 You wouldn't skip the stretch or cooldown sesh in your studio or gym, right?
 Right.
 Prevent client injury by leaving ample time to lead a proper cooldown at the end of class.
-While stretching, remember to thank clients for attending and offer details for their opportunity to work out with you virtually.
-That's a win-win-win.
+While stretching, remember to thank clients for attending and offer details for their opportunity to work out with you virtually or in person.

 After your live stream

 Upload a video of your live stream.
-Let your members access previously recorded live streams whenever they want.
+Let your viewers access previously recorded live streams whenever they want.
 Take some time to review your stream and take notes on what you did well and what you can improve on in the future.